Time Series Prediction Using Log-Linear Models

 Abstract:

 Log-linear models are an important tool in time series analysis and are widely used in many areas of scientific research and practical applications.
 The issue associated with logarithmically transformed dependent variable lies in the need to transform predicted values back to the original scale.
 This work builds upon a bachelor's thesis that dealt with bias correction in predictions in log-linear models with heterogeneous data using numerical simulations on cross-sectional data.
 The aim of this thesis is to extend this issue to time series.
 The existing results are expanded particularly to address the issue of serial correlation in the context of retransforming predicted values from the logarithmic scale to the original level scale.
-The conducted experiment evaluates the predictive abilities of log-linear models on real time series, specifically on data from the M5 forecasting competition.
-Besides naive prediction, the quality of predictions obtained using Baser's method, adapted for time series, and a method designed to account for serial correlation combined with heteroskedasticity, is evaluated.
-Predictions are estimated on several time series using three different models and comparisons are made for 1-step, 3-steps, and 5-steps ahead predictions.
-The experiment's results show that accounting for autocorrelation is more significant than accounting for heteroskedasticity in the case of 1-step ahead predictions.
-In multiple steps ahead predictions, this significance decreases sharply.
+The proposed simulation study evaluates the predictive performance of log-linear models on time series whose error term exhibits varying degrees of heteroskedasticity and autocorrelation and follows different distributions.
+In addition to the naive approach, the results of the method proposed by Baser (adapted for time series) are compared with a method newly developed to account for both heteroskedasticity and autocorrelation.
+The methods are tested across prediction horizons of varying lengths.
+The thesis also includes an application of the evaluated methods to real time series, specifically to data from the M5 Forecasting Competition, using models of varying complexity.
+The results show that accounting for autocorrelation brings a clear benefit, especially in one-step-ahead predictions.
+However, as the prediction horizon increases, the advantage of autocorrelation correction gradually diminishes.

 Information about study